TBrockmeyer/clickprediction/README.md

 # clickprediction

-The aim of this project is to predict whether website visitors will click on ads shown to them on a page they are currently viewing.
+The ultimate aim of this project is to predict whether website visitors will click on ads shown to them on a page they are currently viewing.
 As a first step, the project components provide guidelines on how a large dataset on website visitors' ad-clicking behaviour may be analyzed.
 Information provided by the explored dataset includes
 * the log of users visiting documents: exact date and time, platform (desktop, mobile, tablet), geographical location, traffic source (internal, search, social)